LollaPie/Kaggle-Titanic/README.md

 ## File Description <a name="description"/>

 This repository contains only one jupyter notebook.
-The dataset can be downloaded from [Kaggle](https://www.kaggle.com/competitions/titanic/data) by accpeting the competition rules.
+The dataset can be downloaded from [Kaggle](https://www.kaggle.com/competitions/titanic/data) by accepting the competition rules.

 ## Results <a name="results"/>